Kalirad/spiraling_complexity/README.md

 # spiraling_complexity

-A model of sequence divergence on a holey fitness landscape based on RNA folding to simulate the accumulation of Dobzhansky-Muller incompatibilities.
-For more information see https://doi.org/10.1101/076232.
+A model of sequence divergence on a holey fitness landscape based on RNA folding to simulate the accumulation of Dobzhansky-Muller incompatibilities (DMIs).

-Contains the following files:

-+ spiraling.nb: A mathmatica notebook demonstrating who to drive the modifeid Orr model and the number of inviable single   introgressions.
+Data and code associated with:

+Kalirad A & Azevedo RBR.
+Spiraling Complexity: A Test of the Snowball Effect in a Computational Model of RNA Folding. *bioRxiv* doi: https://doi.org/10.1101/076232.

+## Contents:

-+ RNA_simulation.py: The model written in Python.
++ RNA_simulation.py: The model written in Python 2.7.

-+ RNA_simulation_demo.ipynb: An ipython notebook showing RNA_folding_model.py in action.
++ RNA_simulation_demo.ipynb: ipython notebook illustrating the use of RNA_simulation.py.

-+ main_figures.ipynb: An ipython notebook which allows you to recreate the main figures from Kalirad & Azevedo 2017 from data in stats folder.

-+ supp_figures.ipynb: An ipython notebook which allows you to recreate the supplementary figures from Kalirad & Azevedo 2017 from data in stats folder.
++ main.ipynb: ipython notebook to generate Figures 2, 3, 5, and 7-9, Table 1, and miscellaneous results.

++ supporting.ipynb: ipython notebook to generate Figures S1-S7, Tables S1-S3, and miscellaneous results.

++ holeyness_alpha_*: data used in main.ipynb and supporting.ipynb.

-+ holeyness_alpha_4 to 20: Summary statistics files used by main_figures.ipynb and supp_figures.ipynb.
++ bp_12_introgr.csv: data used by main.ipynb and supporting.ipynb.

-+ Reference_seqs:  A folder containing reference sequences (FASTA format) for different alpha values used in our paper.
++ Reference_seqs: folder containing reference sequences for different values of alpha (in FASTA format).

-+ stats: A folder containg all the results (zip format) needed to recreate the figures in our paper.
++ stats: folder containg data used by main.ipynb and supporting.ipynb (zip format).